 In the meantime, in honor of the upcoming Women's Equality Day, here are a few things we do at home to break out of the pink and blue boxes.

 There are no traditional gender roles in our house.
 My husband and I respect each other as equals, and setting this standard will only encourage our son to grow up with similar values and apply these ideals to his own relationships one day.
-We don't adhere to conventional stereotypes so our son doesn't have to either.
+We don't adhere to conventional stereotypes, so our son doesn't have to either.

 When we take our son to the toy store, he has complete freedom of choice.
-We never stopped him from buying the pink football, playing with Bratz dolls with his cousin, or from watchingFrozen instead of Star Wars.
+We never stopped him from buying the pink football, playing with Bratz dolls with his cousin, or from watching Frozen instead of Star Wars.
 And we're not alone.
-A video of a California dad's positive reaction to his 4-year-old son buying a "Little Mermaid" doll went viral, and was met with an outpouring of support from parents all over the world.
+A video of a California dad's positive reaction to his 4-year-old son buying a Little Mermaid doll went viral, and it was met with an outpouring of support from parents all over the world.
 And big companies are taking notice, too.
 After years of campaigning, Target finally made the decision to "eliminate boys and girls signs from its toys and bedding departments."
-This has signaled a real cultural shift, and it's exciting to be part of the movement.
+This has signaled a cultural shift, and it's exciting to be a part of the movement.

 For years, our son had long hair with curls, and it was his choice.
-He always loved having long hair and never wanted to cut it.
+He always loved having long hair (still does) and never wanted to cut it.
 It never bothered me or my husband.
 Sometimes people would stop us at the shopping center and say how cute "she" is, but we never corrected them.
 Does it really matter?
 Our son certainly didn't mind.
 I loved seeing Jada Pinkett Smith defend her 12-year-old daughter Willow when she got a buzz cut because children "have the RIGHT to own themselves."
 I couldn't agree more.

 Are you a feminist parent?
 How do you instill gender equality at home?
 Let us know in the comments, and then shop some books on the topic below.

 This post was originally published on September 14, 2015.